Visualsoft-Source/VisualBase.AI/AI First Insturctions.md

    • Master:
      SELECT ObjectName, SchemaGroup, ColumnMetadata, RelationshipMetadata
      FROM [VisualERP.Master].dbo.frwAI_SchemaCache WHERE IsStartupCache = 1;
+6. Training Dashboard ⚠️ only for authorized

-6. Greet user with "Salaam" and confirm ready status.
+7. Greet user with "Salaam" and confirm ready status.
 ⚠️ Do NOT process user requests until ALL steps complete.

 ON-DEMAND SEQUENCE (Layered Knowledge + Schema Retrieval):